 - B1.18.
 To advise the PCC on appropriations from/to and or the appropriate level of general balances, earmarked reserves or provisions to be held. - B1.19.
-To submit a report to the PCC on (1) the robustness of the estimates and the adequacy of reserves and (2) the suite of prudential indicators for the next three years, arising from the Prudential Code for Capital Finance in Local Authorities.
+To submit a report to the PCC on (1) the robustness of the estimates and the adequacy of reserves; (2) the suite of prudential indicators for the next three years, arising from the Prudential Code for Capital Finance in Local Authorities; (3) the capital strategy; (4) The Treasury Management Strategy; (5) The Minimum Revenue Provision Strategy'; and (6) The Leasing Policy.
 These indicators shall be consistent with the annual revenue budget and capital programme approved by the PCC. - B1.20.
 Upon approval of the annual budget, to submit the council tax requirement return to Central Government and precept requests to appropriate bodies in accordance with the legal requirement. - B1.21.
 To produce and issue information required by the billing authorities to explain how the precept will be used to pay for the cost of policing, in accordance with statutory requirements.